• Published 30 Jan 2023

 Given the range of possible uses, heat shrink tubing is available in a variety of materials, sizes and colours.
 Some also come with an adhesive liner to help the tubing stay in place once applied.

 Watch out for the ‘shrink ratio’ – the relationship between the original size of the heat shrink tube and its shrunken form following application.
-This is usually either 2:1 or 3:1, with higher numbers indicating a greater ratio and therefore a tighter fit.
-For example, tubing with a 2:1 ratio will shrink to half its size and a 3:1 ratio indicates shrinkage to one third the full size.
+This is usually either 2:1 or 3:1, with higher numbers indicating a greater ratio and, therefore, a tighter fit.
+For example, tubing with a 2:1 ratio will shrink to half its size, and a 3:1 ratio indicates shrinkage to one-third of the full size.

 How to Use Heat Shrink Tubing Safely

 3. Cut a suitable length of tubing using standard scissors and lay or slide this over the target components.
 It’s now time to heat the shrink wrap.
-This can be done with a hand held heat gun or a heat shrink oven.
-The latter are specialist appliances for more precise and advanced heat application
+This can be done with a handheld heat gun or a heat shrink oven.
+The latter are specialist appliances for more precise and advanced heat applications.

 Polyolefin Heat Shrink Tubing